orchestracities/anubis/docs/index.md

     1. The Policy Distribution Point 1
         creates a topic for the resource to which the policy is related
-    1. The Policy Distribution Point 1 registers a content provider for the given resource.
+    1. The Policy Distribution Point 1 registers as a content provider for the given resource.
 1. At this point, (if not yet registered to the topic), the Policy Distribution Point 1 register itself to the topic.
 1. The Policy Distribution 1 create a message on the topic.
-1. Other Policy Distribution Points registered to the topic are notified.
+1. Other Policy Distribution Points subscribed to the topic are notified.
-1. Consequently, notified Policy Distribution Points update related PAPs.
+1. Consequently, the notified Policy Distribution Points update related PAPs.

 #### Create a new resource in a PEP